 Ferrari 312 P

-Many publications added the letter B after the P of its name to indicate its engine type, but this variation was never officially sanctioned by Ferrari which simply called it the 1971 312 P.
+Many publications added the letter B after the P of its name to indicate its engine type, but this variation was never officially sanctioned by Ferrari which simply called it the 1969 312 P.

-In addition to a new engine, the chassis also differed in certain respects as aluminium panels were riveted to the small-diameter tubular spaceframe a further step towards the monocoque.
+In addition to a new engine, the chassis also differed in certain respects as aluminium panels were riveted to the small-diameter tubular space-frame a further step towards the monocoque.

 Ferrari 312 P Technical Specifications